dirakx1/Jenkins/pipelines/README.md

 # Pipelines

-Different examples of pipelines in Jenkins, there are declarative and scripted pipelines. delcarative pipelines are aesier to understand and use but are not as customizable as scripted (groovy) pipelines.
+Different examples of pipelines in Jenkins, there are declarative and scripted pipelines. delcarative pipelines are easier to understand and use but are not as customizable as scripted (groovy) pipelines.

 ## Pipelines with groovy.